 Installing Ceramic Ridge Tile on a Slate Roof Using Flexim

 If there’s one thing Master Slater Ray Kroeck can do, it’s a fantastic slate valley.
-A perfectionist at heart, Kroeck (left) comes from a lineage of German master roofers.
-His father Karl Kroeck (left, below) received his professional roofing papers in Germany in 1938 at the age of 19.
+A perfectionist at heart, Kroeck (above) comes from a lineage of German master roofers.
+His father Karl Kroeck (below) received his professional roofing papers in Germany in 1938 at the age of 19.
 Now Ray, of Kroeck and Sons in Sacramento, installs slate roofs in northern California.

 On one relentlessly sunny California day, Ray demonstrated how he was installing clay tile hips and ridges on a Chinese multi-color slate roof using Flexim, a product from Holland.
 Flexim is a permanently flexible, waterproof tile adhesive.
 It is non-toxic and not corrosive, made of linseed oil, polystyrene, fibers and pigments and available in several colors.

-First, Ray made some walking platforms out of 1/2” plywood and foam (Figure 2).
+First, Ray made some walking platforms out of 1/2 inch plywood and foam (above).
 The foam was attached to the plywood with a spray adhesive.
 The platforms enabled Ray to walk on the 6:12 sloped roof without damaging the slate.
 They were small and portable enough to lay out like stepping stones, and they could be easily moved.

 The roof is chalked to ensure that the tiles follow a straight line and the hip tiles are then laid dry and spaced uniformly to avoid having a short tile at one end or the other.
-The tiles are nailed to the nailer with a copper roofing nail (Figure 4).
+The tiles are nailed to the nailer with a copper roofing nail (above).

-The Flexim is removed from the box, taken out of the plastic wrap and sliced down the middle lengthwise (Figure 5).
+The Flexim is removed from the box, taken out of the plastic wrap and sliced down the middle lengthwise.
 In some cases, it may be used in one piece without slicing.
 It is now ready to apply to the roof.
-The strips of Flexim are firmly pressed into the roof along the chalk lines where the tiles will be laid (Figure 6).
+The strips of Flexim are firmly pressed into the roof along the chalk lines where the tiles will be laid (above).

-Then the tile is firmly pressed into the Flexim and nailed (Figures 7 and 8).
+Then the tile is firmly pressed into the Flexim and nailed (above).

-The excess Flexim is then cut away using a pointed trowel (Figure 9).
+The excess Flexim is then cut away using a pointed trowel (above).
 The extra pieces that are cut off are used to fill in the space where the two tiles overlap as well at as the downward end of the tile.

 This process is repeated until the entire hip or ridge has been installed.
-The end result is an attractive ridge or hip installation that is impermeable to rain and weather and resistant to bats, insects and rodents (Figure 10).
+The end result is an attractive ridge or hip installation that is impermeable to rain and weather and resistant to bats, insects and rodents (above).